create3000/x_ite/docs/_posts/reference/scene-services.md

 #### **name**: string

 A string of the formal name of this profile.
-This property is read only.
+This property is read-only.

 #### **title**: string

 A generic, freeform title string provided by the browser manufacturer.
-This property is read only.
+This property is read-only.

 #### **providerURL**: string

 If provided, the URL to the entity that wrote this component.
 This assumes that extensions to the browser may not necessarily be provided by the browser writer's themselves.
-This property is read only.
+This property is read-only.

 #### **components**: ComponentInfoArray

 An ComponentInfoArray object of the ComponentInfo object instances that make up this profile.
-This property is read only.
+This property is read-only.

 ### Methods